Line level: Line in

 they should not be confused with so-called "Hi-Z" inputs (Z being the symbol for impedance) which have an impedance of 47 kΩ to over 1 MΩ.
 These "Hi-Z" or "instrument" inputs generally have higher gain than a line input.

-They are designed to be used with, for example, electric guitar pickups and "direct input" boxes.
+They are designed to be used with, for example, electric guitar pickups and "direct injection" boxes.

 Some of these sources can provide only minimal voltage and current and the high impedance input is designed to not load them excessively.